qiime2/q2-longitudinal/README.md

     --o-visualization ecam-lme
 ```

+The visualizer produced by this command contains several results.
+First, the input parameters are shown at the top of the visualization for convenience (e.g., when flipping through multiple visualizations it is useful to have a summary).
+Scatter plots categorized by each "group column" are shown, with linear regression lines (plus 95% confidence interval in grey) for each group.
+If `--p-lowess` is enabled, instead locally weighted averages are shown for each group.
+Next, the "model summary" shows some descriptive information about the LME model that was trained.
+This just shows descriptive information about the "groups"; in this case, groups will be individuals (as set by the `--p-individual-id-column`).
+The main results to examine will be the "model results" at the bottom of the visualization.
+These results summarize the effects of each fixed effect (and their interactions) on the dependent variable (shannon diversity).
+This table shows parameter estimates, estimate standard errors, Wald Z test statistics, P values (P>|z|), and 95% confidence intervals upper and lower bounds for each parameter.
+We see in this table that shannon diversity is significantly impacted by month of life and by diet, as well as several interacting factors.
+More information about LME models and the interpretation of these data can be found on the [statsmodels LME description page](http://www.statsmodels.org/dev/mixed_linear.html), which provides a number of useful technical references for further reading.

 Second, we demonstrate the use of `linear-mixed-effects` to test the relationship between `Bacteroides`, age, delivery mode, diet, and sex.